-Delegating your weaknesses makes a lot of sense so you can focus on the things you do best in supporting the business.
-Focusing on your strengths and delegating your weaknesses is a way to effectively optimise your time and utilise the talent around you – one of your weaknesses may be a colleague’s greatest strength and it makes perfect sense to let the expert’s within their field do what they do best.
-Your weaknesses are the things that you dislike the most.Delegation is the most important fuel for productivity.Click To Tweet
+Delegating your opportunities makes a lot of sense so you can focus on the things you do best in supporting the business.
+Focusing on your strengths and delegating your opportunities is a way to effectively optimise your time and utilise the talent around you – one of your opportunities may be a colleague’s greatest strength and it makes perfect sense to let the expert’s within their field do what they do best.
+Your opportunities are the things that you dislike the most.Delegation is the most important fuel for productivity.Click To Tweet

 3) Manage Meetings Wisely